Freaky2164/TowerDefense/Projektmanagement/Software Architecture Documentation.md

 ![Unity MVCS Architecture](https://user-images.githubusercontent.com/64361270/206400556-000309cd-4d7f-4d8a-8b5a-d2cf1e03c727.png)

 ## 3 Architectural Goals and Constraints
 Our game is based on an event-driven software architecture design with mediator topology.
 The game will be developed entirely with Unity using C#-Scripts for coding the logic.
-We plan to make the game portable to all mobile devices and plan to make them available on app stores.
+We plan to make the game portable to all Android devices and plan to make them available on app stores.

 ## 4 Use-Case View
 ![Use Case Diagram](https://github.com/argastle/TowerDefense/blob/main/Projektmanagement/Use_Case_Diagram.png)